StefanZander/lecture_notes/ewa/javascript/marp/js_intro.md

 :::
 ::::
 :::: double
-- JavaScript is an incredibly **flexible language**
+- JavaScript is an incredibly **flexible** and **powerfull language**
-  - You can just start coding
-  - No formal class or package structure
+  - You can just start coding; no formal class or package structure
   - Code along the pay-as-you-go principle
+  - With great flexibility comes great responsibility
 ::::
 :::::